Viper Energy Partners (NASDAQ:VNOM) Posts Quarterly Earnings Results, Misses Estimates By $0.23 EPS

-Viper Energy Partners (NASDAQ:VNOM – Get Rating) issued its quarterly earnings results on Monday.
-The oil and gas producer reported $0.43 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.66 by ($0.23), Fidelity Earnings reports.
-Viper Energy Partners had a net margin of 12.72% and a return on equity of 3.22%.
-The firm had revenue of $239.32 million for the quarter, compared to analyst estimates of $219.91 million.
-During the same period last year, the company earned $0.09 EPS.
-The company’s revenue was up 109.7% compared to the same quarter last year.
+Viper Energy Partners (NASDAQ:VNOM – Get Rating) issued its quarterly earnings data on Monday.
+The oil and gas producer reported $0.43 EPS for the quarter, missing the consensus estimate of $0.66 by ($0.23), Fidelity Earnings reports.
+Viper Energy Partners had a return on equity of 3.22% and a net margin of 12.72%.
+The company had revenue of $239.32 million during the quarter, compared to analyst estimates of $219.91 million.
+During the same quarter in the prior year, the company posted $0.09 earnings per share.
+The business’s revenue was up 109.7% compared to the same quarter last year.

 Insider Buying and Selling